Board of Directors

 Chris is excited to serve as vice president of ImpAACt Voices, an organization with a clear vision and mission.
 Chris is dedicated to the work that ImpAACt Voices continues to do in moving the needle forward in many different areas of AAC.

-Miguel Ingle is an U.S. Army retiree and parent of a child with significant disabilities and complex communication needs.
+Miguel Ingle is a retired U.S. Army officer and parent of a child with significant disabilities and complex communication needs.
 He currently works as risk and financial advisor at an accounting and consulting firm.
 He previously worked as a chief of staff project manager at a financial bank holding company.
 Miguel holds a MBA in accounting & finance from Florida Institute of Technology.